MadCow234/truffle-debug-example/README.md

 >
 > `truffle(develop)>`

-1. Truffle will deploy the contracts to the local development blockchain.
+1. This command will have Truffle deploy the peviously compiled contracts to the local development blockchain.

     Input:
     ```